May I precipitate with TCA before loading to SDS gel?

-Is it ok if I precipitate my samples with TCA prior to loading them to the SDS-Gel – to increase the protein concentration?
+Is it ok to precipitate my samples with TCA before loading them onto the SDS-Gel – to increase the protein concentration?
 If not, how do you recommend reducing the volume of my sample?

-There are different methods to increase the protein concentration before loading onto a 1D gel, including dialysis, micro con type spin filters, precipitation, and chromatography [1, 2].
+Different methods exist to increase the protein concentration before loading onto a 1D gel, including dialysis, micro con spin filters, precipitation, and chromatography [1, 2].

-You can use TCA precipitation, but TCA is a very strong acid and may lead to hydrolysis and fragmentation of some proteins .
+You can use TCA precipitation, but TCA is a powerful acid and may lead to hydrolysis and fragmentation of some proteins .

 We often use ice-cold ethanol/acetone precipitation because it increases the protein concentration and removes most salts and buffer components [1-3].